 - Boyd Smelter Site

-- ADA assessment for accessibility
+- Prepare ADA assessment and identify safety/compliance for landscapes/buildings

 - Assess integrity and identify character-defining features